yvesgurcan/chess-socket/README.md

 A websocket server to exchange chess game data between players.

+Note that the server still necessitates an HTTP server in order to function correctly in production.

 ## Payloads

 The JSON payload transmitted by the websocket is as lightweight as possible.
 Instead of passing the whole game data or even the diff between the old and new data, it is up to the client to execute the logic that will update the view from the event provided by the websocket server.
 As a consequence, it is crucial that clients run the same version of the application (see below).